eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 *Obviously*, any voter who participates in an election wants an acceptable candidate.
 And if you ask a voter if they find a candidate acceptable, and hold a gun to their head and refuse to take anything but "yes" or "no" as an answer, then of course the voter will be able to give you a truthful answer.

+The following is a result from Brams and Fishburn which we will not prove.

+> **Lemma:** Any optimal, non-dominated strategy for a voter in Approval voting involves voting for all candidates in a voter's highest tier and none in their lowest tier.

+There is never any reason not to approve of your favorite(s) and to disapprove of your least favorite(s).
+This gives us the following result:

 > **Theorem:** Approval voting is strategyproof under the goal of electing any acceptable candidate, with a dominant strategy for each voter being to approve all candidates they find acceptable and disapprove all candidates they find unacceptable.

 We assume that if a voter ranks $A$ above $B$, then they prefer $A$ winning outright to $A$ tying with $B$ to $B$ winning outright.
+Under the goal of electing any acceptable candidate, we assume that a voter prefers any acceptable candidate winning to any unacceptable candidate winning, and [that is their entire preference ordering](#the-fine-print).

 **Proof:** Consider a single voter with a particular honest preference that they find all candidates in a set $S$ acceptable and all candidates not in $S$ unacceptable.
+Under the goal of electing any acceptable candidate, all acceptable candidates comprise the voter's top tier, and all unacceptable candidates comprise the voter's bottom tier, so the voter's optimal strategy is to approve all candidates in $S$ and disapprove all candidates not in $S$. $\square$

-Consider any deviation from this strategy:
+Intuitively, consider any deviation from this strategy:

 1. If the voter fails to vote for an acceptable candidate, then they may fail to break a tie between that candidate and an unacceptable candidate, resulting in a less preferred outcome.
-The outcome for any election with this ballot is identical to the outcome if the voter adds the acceptable candidate to their approval set, except that the acceptable candidate may now tie with or surpass the unacceptable candidate.
 Therefore, having all acceptable candidates in the approval set strictly dominates any strategy that excludes acceptable candidates.
 2. If the voter votes for an unacceptable candidate, then they may cause that candidate to tie with or surpass an acceptable candidate, resulting in a less preferred outcome.
-The outcome for any election with this ballot is identical to the outcome if the voter drops the unacceptable candidate from their approval set, except that the unacceptable candidate may no longer tie with or surpass the acceptable candidate.
 Therefore, having no unacceptable candidates in the approval set strictly dominates any strategy that includes unacceptable candidates.

-Therefore, voting sincerely for all acceptable candidates and against all unacceptable candidates is a unique dominant and sincere strategy for each voter.
-This proves that Approval voting is strategyproof under the goal of electing any acceptable candidate. $\square$
+Hence, voting sincerely for all acceptable candidates and against all unacceptable candidates is a unique dominant and sincere strategy for each voter.
+This proves that Approval voting is strategyproof under the goal of electing any acceptable candidate.

 ## You cannot be serious